Want to improve your WordPress website’s performance?

 In just over an hour I was able to get my site from scoring 55/100 on mobile and 68/100 on a desktop to scoring 75/100 on mobile and 91/100 on a desktop.
 This is even better than the demo themes score of 78/100 for mobile and 89/100 on a desktop.

-Aim for the moon but don’t worry if you fall amongst the stars
+Aim high but don’t worry if you fall short

 Getting to 100/100 is often not possible when using third party scripts and functions such as Google Analytics.
 You should worry about it too much.
 Most sites score between 50-70 so anything above that would be considered good by Google.
 A score over 90 is very good going indeed particularly when using resource heavy plugin like WooCommerce.